-- Next, add the red spacers (posts) to the bottom frame plate using the supplied M3x5mm hex screws.
+- Next, add the red spacers (posts) to the bottom frame plate using the supplied M3x6.5mm hex screws.
 Add a small drop of threadlock to help secure the frame.
 It is recommended to only apply on the bottom screws for easy repairs/maintenance. - There are three spacer positions in the battery compartment to make it easy to balance (CG) the frame.
-The rear spacer position is great for 4S 3300-3700mAh packs, while the most forward position is great for larger 4S 4000-4500mAh packs.
+The rear spacer position is great for 4S 3300-3700mAh packs, while the most forward position is great for larger 4S 4000-4500mAh packs (shown in the image below.)